GBHyland/CIC-Developer/Day1-Scripting-in-Automate.md

 ---

 ## ✅ Initial Test
-1. Import the _gb-cui-claim-classStart_ project into Modeler.
+1. Import the _cic-dev-scripting_ project into Modeler and rename the project by adding your training number to it.  _ex.(B12)_.
 2. Reassign the **"display-JSON"** User Tasks to yourself _ex.(TrainB12)_.

 Release and deploy the project in **Studio Admin**.
 Once deployed, test the process and get a feel for what it does.